rohenaz/MAP/README.md

 - map a comment to a url
 - map an action to a txhash (like, repost, or flag a comment)
 - map a photo to a geolocation
+- map a 'type' to some data (this data is a 'post')
 - map ______ to a _______

 #### PROTOCOL CHAINING